lucasventurasc/tic-tac-toe/README.md

 ```
 ./gradlew pitest
 ```
+The index.html will be generated at $project_direcotry/build/reports/pitest/index.html

-After run mutation tests if you want to open the report through command line type (must have firefox installed), not tested with MacOS
+After run mutation tests if you want to open the report through command line type:
+*(must have firefox installed)

 ```
 ./gradlew piport
 ```
-The index.html of the report is located at $project_direcotry/build/reports/pitest/index.html
+Gradle piport is equivalent as open the $project_direcotry/build/reports/pitest/index.html manually